xfiveco/generator-chisel/docs/content/docs/installation.md

 ### Known Issues

+#### Error: Too many positional arguments: 1

+If you run `chisel create` command on Windows with npm v6 installed, the project creation may end with this error when attempting to set up database.
+The issue can be resolved by updating npm or using Yarn.

 #### `mysql` or `mysqlcheck` not found

 Chisel is using [WP-CLI](https://wp-cli.org/) for most WP-related operations.
 WP-CLI is using `mysql` and `mysqlcheck` binaries, so check out if you have `mysql` and `mysqlcheck` binaries in your `$PATH` by running the following commands: